infojunkie/blog/_posts/2021-08-15-zoom-recording-upload.md

 {% include image.html url="/assets/meme-two-states-of-every-programmer.png" width="100%" %}

-# Second attempt: Async functions
+# Final attempt: Async to the rescue!
 After more research into what seemed to be a common problem, I found that [Lambda functions can be called asynchronously](https://docs.aws.amazon.com/lambda/latest/dg/invocation-async.html) - but only if they are not wired to an HTTP endpoint (which does make sense).
 I decided to split the function into two: one function that receives the Zoom webhook call, loops over the recorded files and invokes a second, async function that performs the actual upload.

 It was relatively painless to create this setup, barring a couple of details: